partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Bonbon: You're friends with a dog?
 That's messed up-bon.
 Help me out here, bro.

 Bonbon: Sure, bro.
-Prince Wan?
+Prince Pup?
 More like a servant.
 A pathetic stray mutt-bon.

 Earb: That's h-horrible...